DavHau/nix-portable/README.md

 ## Nix Portable
 Nix - Static, Permissionless, Installation-free, Pre-configured

-Nix as a single binary which works without previous installation/configuration and without super user privileges or user namespaces.
+Nix as a single binary which doesn't require any configuration, privileges, or namespaces.

 ### Goals:
   - make it extremely simple to install nix